braze-inc/braze-growth-shares-ios-demo-app/README.md

 1. Content Cards that can be inserted/removed to/from an existing feed in real-time via silent push (device only)
 2. Content Cards that can be reordered in an existing feed in real-time via silent push (device only)

+## In-App Messages
+1. Slideup In-App Message with a modified resting point
+2. Modal In-App Message as a dynamic list
+3. Full In-App Message as a push primer with list of push tags

 # Using the Project
 1. Replace "YOUR-API-KEY" with your Braze API key [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/AppboyManager.swift#L9)
 2. Replace the Appboy/Endpoint value with your Appboy endpoint [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/Info.plist#L8)
+3. Replace "YOUR-CONTENT-BLOCK-API-KEY" with your Braze Content Block API Key [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/ViewController/MessageCenterDetailViewController.swift#L99)
-3. For an API Triggered Campaign:
+4. For an API Triggered Campaign:
     - Replace "YOUR-CAMPAIGN-API-KEY" with your Braze campaign API key [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/ViewController/Settings/ContentCardSettingsViewController.swift#L56)
     - Replace "YOUR-CAMPAIGN-ID" with your Braze campaign ID [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/ViewController/Settings/ContentCardSettingsViewController.swift#L55)